JakubCygaro/vibespiler/README.md

 The compiler provides a help message with the `--help` flag.

-**THE SLOPILER WILL NOT WORK UNLESS THE OPENAPI_API_KEY ENVIRONMENTAL VARIABLE IS SET TO A VALID API KEY FOR CHATGPT5-NANO**
+**THE SLOPILER WILL NOT WORK UNLESS THE OPENAPI_API_KEY ENVIRONMENT VARIABLE IS SET TO A VALID API KEY FOR CHATGPT5-NANO**

 # CREDITS